Last Updated on October 1, 2024 by Kittredge Cherry

 Rumi’s life changed when he met a man called Shams

 Rumi was born Sept.
 30, 1207 in Afghanistan, which was then part of the Persian Empire.
 His father, a Muslim scholar and mystic, moved the family to Roman Anatolia (present-day Turkey) to escape Mongol invaders when Rumi was a child.
 Rumi lived most of his life in this region and used it as the basis of his chosen name, which means “Roman.”
 His full name is Jalal ad-Din Muhammad Balkhi-Rumi.
+He wrote mostly in his native language, Persian, but he occasionally used Arabic, Turkish and Greek in his poetry.

 His father died when Rumi was 25 and he inherited a position as teacher at a madrassa (Islamic school).
 He continued studying Shariah (Islamic law), eventually issuing his own fatwas (legal opinions) and giving sermons in the local mosques.
 Rumi also practiced the basics of Sufi mysticism in a community of dervishes, who are Muslim ascetics similar to mendicant friars in Christianity.